ablestack/graphql-codegen-hasura/README.md

 ## Notes

-This is development is not affiliated with either the [graphql-code-generator](https://graphql-code-generator.com/) team, the [Hasura](https://hasura.io/) team, or the [Apollo GraphQL](https://www.apollographql.com/) team.
+- This is development is not affiliated with either the [graphql-code-generator](https://graphql-code-generator.com/) team, the [Hasura](https://hasura.io/) team, or the [Apollo GraphQL](https://www.apollographql.com/) team.
+- graphql-code-generator only picking up gql from 'graphql-tag' import, and not the newer '@apollo/client' import.
+The 'graphql-tag' import will continue to be used until this is addressed, even for react-apollo v3.